 As was observed in Ram Bihari Yadav v.
 State of Bihar and Ors.
-(1998 (4) SCC 517) if primacy is given to such designed or negligent investigation, to the omission or lapses by perfunctory investigation or omissions, the faith and confidence of the people would be shaken not
+(1998 (4) SCC 517) if primacy is given to such designed or negligent investigation, to the omission or lapses by perfunctory investigation or omissions, the faith and confidence of the people would be shaken not only in the Law enforcing agency but also in the administration of justice in the hands of Courts.
+The view was again reiterated in Amar Singh v.
+Balwinder Singh and Ors.
+(2003 (2) Scc 518).

-It is no doubt true that the accused persons have been acquitted by the trial court and the acquittal has been upheld, but if the acquittal is unmerited and based on tainted evidence, tailored investigation, unprincipled prosecutor and perfunctory trial and evidence of threatened/terrorised witnesses, it is no acquittal in the eye of law and no sanctity or credibility can be attached and given to the so-called findings.
-It seems to be nothing but a travesty of truth, fraud on legal process and the resultant decisions of courts - coram non judis and non est. There is, therefore, every justification to call for interference in these appeals.
+It is no doubt true that the accused persons have been acquitted by the trial Court and the acquittal has been upheld, but if the acquittal is unmerited and based on tainted evidence, tailored investigation, unprincipled prosecutor and perfunctory trial and evidence of threatened/terrorised witnesses, it is no acquittal in the eye of law and no sanctity or credibility can be attached and given to the so-called findings.
+It seems to be nothing but a travesty of truth, fraud on legal process and the resultant decisions of Courts - coram non judis and non est. There is, therefore, every justification to call for interference in these appeals.

-In a country like ours, with heterogeneous religions and (a) multiracial and multilingual society, which necessitates protection against discrimination on the ground of caste or religion, taking lives of persons belonging to one or the other religion is bound to have dangerous repercussions and reactive effect(s) on society at large and may tend to encourage fissiparous elements to undermine the unity and security of the nation on account of internal disturbances.
+In a country like us with heterogeneous religions and multiracial and multilingual society which necessitates protection against discrimination on the ground of caste or religion taking lives of persons belonging to one or the other religion is bound to have dangerous repercussions and reactive effect on the society at large and may tend to encourage fissiparous elements to undermine the unity and security of the nation on account of internal disturbances.
 It strikes at the very root of an orderly society, which the founding fathers of our Constitution dreamt of.

-When the ghastly killings take place in the land of Mahatma Gandhi, it raised a very pertinent question as to whether some people have become so bankrupt in their ideology that they have deviated from everything which was so dear to him.
-When large number(s) of people, including innocent and helpless children and women, are killed in a diabolic manner, it brings disgrace to the entire society.
+When the ghastly killings take place in the land of Mahatama Gandhi it raised a very pertinent question as to whether some people have become so bankrupt in their ideology that they have deviated from everything which was so dear to him.
+When large number of people including innocent and helpless children and women are killed in a diabolic manner it brings disgrace to the entire society.
 Criminals have no religion.
-No religion teaches violence and cruelty-based religion is no religion at all, but a mere cloak to usurp power by fanning ill-feeling and playing on feelings aroused thereby.
+No religion teaches violence and cruelty-based religion is no religion at all, but a mere cloak to usurp power by fanning ill feeling and playing on feelings aroused thereby.
 The golden thread passing through every religion is love and compassion.
-The fanatics who spread violence in the name of religion are worse than terrorists and more dangerous than an alien enemy.
+The fanatics who spread violence in the name of religion are worse than terrorist and more dangerous than an alien enemy.

-The little drops of humanness which jointly make humanity a cherished desire of mankind had seemingly dried up when the perpetrators of the crime burnt alive helpless women and innocent children.
+The little drops of humanness which jointly make humanity a cherished desire of mankind had seemingly dried up when the perpetrators of the crime had burnt alive helpless women and innocent children.
 Was it their fault that they were born in the houses of persons belonging to a particular community?
-The still, sad music of humanity had become silent when it was forsaken by those who were responsible for the killings.
+The still, said music of humanity had become silent when it was forsaken by those who were responsible for the killings.